cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 published: true
 ---

-You just finished your PhD and have decided to stay in academia.[^1] Typically, the next move is applying for a ~~temporally~~ position as PostDoc.
+Let's say that you just finished your PhD and have decided to stay in academia.[^1] Typically, the next move is applying for a ~~temporally~~ position as PostDoc at some good university.
-So, at the end of the PhD your profile will be rigorously evaluated.
+To get a good PostDoc, at the end of the PhD your profile will be rigorously evaluated.
-At this point, you want to get a PostDoc offer leading to some “tenured track” so that you can eventually become an assistant professor.
+At this point, you want to get a PostDoc offer leading to some “tenured track” so that you can eventually become an Assistant Professor.
-But hold on because this is just the beginning of an arduous journey.
+But hold on because getting a good PostDoc is just the beginning of an arduous journey.
-You are about to jump into one of academia's deepest and most competitive waters (i.e., the hyper-competitiveness for getting tenured positions).
+You are about to jump into one of academia's deepest and most competitive waters (i.e., the hyper-competitiveness for getting a position as a Tenured Professor).
-To succeed in this endeavor and reach “the end of the track,” you should have a publication profile that is appealing to the academic recruiters.
+To succeed in this endeavor and reach what seems to be “the end of the track,” you should have a publication profile that is appealing to the academic recruiters.
-But even if you have a ton of impactful publications, research experience, and talent, all of this is not enough to climb the peak.
+But even if you have a ton of impactful publications, research experience, and talent, all of this is not enough to climb the long peak.
 You also need enough teaching experience to demonstrate that you can perform well as a professor and scientist simultaneously.
 I think that if your goal is to stay in academia, it is better to anticipate all this and start working in the right direction during your PhD studies.
 Let's be prepared!